stephenjohnlimb/boot2/AgileDevelopment.md

 }
 ```

 You may ask; "why refactor this?".
-It's just messy, lets make it more function.
+It's just messy, lets make it more functional.

 But this is where 'TDD' drives the implementation to be made tighter, but we've got something
 almost working now.
 We just need to plug the business logic into the controller.